Friday, July 10, 2020 (Updated Tuesday, July 14)

 Read a live-tweet thread of Tuesday’s parking discussion

 Friend and Swetlik, along with four members of the public, argued that the law was discriminatory against working-class people who are more likely to use trailers for work but are less likely to own private property on which to park them.
-The ordinance also makes it illegal for anyone living in large vehicles to park them anywhere in the city for more than 48 hours.
+The A piece of municipal (city-level) legislation. also makes it illegal for anyone living in large vehicles to park them anywhere in the city for more than 48 hours.

 Vehicle dwellers have become more numerous in recent years as housing prices skyrocket.
 Officials counts are hard to come by, though Longmont officials estimate up to 140 residents there live in passenger or recreational vehicles.